If your business produces waste, you have a legal responsibility to make sure:

 - arrange for someone else to buy, sell or dispose of waste

-Enforcement Officers can ask to see your licence to carry waste, and failure to produce authorisation can result in a fixed penalty notice for £300.
+Enforcement Officers can ask to see your waste carrier's licence - failure to produce authorisation can result in a fixed penalty notice of £300.

-We can help you to dispose of commercial waste responsibly.
+We can help you dispose of commercial waste responsibly.

 Waste transfer note